EatableSvcs/order-manager/README.md

 # Order Manager

-The order manager is responsible for the processes of getting orders completed efficiently
+The order manager is a service aggregator responsible for getting orders to specific branches.